 Add a greater level of efficiency into your workflow with easy execution of your VBA macros.
 Time is money and the combination of the Enterpad and VBA means cutting down on tedious mouse movements and keystrokes while automating processes into one-touch efficiency.
-Each of the 120 Enterpad trouble-free shortcuts is available to launch a custom macro.
+Each of the 120 Enterpad trouble-free buttons is available to launch a custom macro.
 This easy interface means:

 - No buttons that clutter the screen

 With myriad uses (accounting, trading, project management, medicine, and many more), the Enterpad VBA brings new levels of efficiency and practicality to every application.
 It can also help reduce repetitive stress injuries by reducing keyboard and mouse click movements.

 Works with Excel and Word and doesn't require an add-in (that take time to load) .

 1. Plug in the Enterpad VBA